BobBaylor/pnc/README.md

    * unpack the JPEG images as separate files into the folder it just created
    * move the original JpegData.PNC file into the new folder

+## How do I get me one of these Panasonic IP cameras?
+They're old, low res (640x480) cameras with small storage and no "cloud" awareness.
+You don't want one.
+You should get a Nest camera or whatever the next great IP camera will turn out to be.
+This script is only usefull if you already have one of these old cameras.
+Even then, it's not very useful.

 ## Bugs and apologies
  * Some images come out all black.
 It seldom happens so I haven't bothered to see what's wrong.
  * It's one the first python scripts I ever wrote, so it's not very ["pythonic"](https://www.python.org/dev/peps/pep-0008/).